MemberIT/vnc/README.md

 Module is going to manage the vnc server

+It will install vncserver and fluxbox , and also will google-chrome

-## Please NOTE: You have to pass the plaintext password for "vncpassword"
+**NOTE** : You have to pass the plaintext password for "vncpassword"

 check the below usage

 #Install and configure vnc server